afranks86/blogdown-site/content/authors/admin/_index.md

 ---

 I am an Assistant Professor in the [Department of Statistics and Applied Probability](https://www.pstat.ucsb.edu/) at the University of California, Santa Barbara.
-My research interests include covariance estimation, multivariate analysis and high dimensional data, causal inference, missing data, and errors-in-variables models.
+My research interests include covariance estimation, Bayesian inference, sensitivity analysis, causal inference, and missing data.
 I'm interested in the analysis of  "omics" data, with a recent focus on proteomics.
 I also work in sports analytics with a focus on basketball.

 I am on the executive committee of the [Career Development Network (CDN)](https://academicdatascience.org/cdn) for the [Academic Data Science Alliance (ADSA)](https://academicdatascience.org).